lgbt-foundation/whitepaper/whitepaper.md

 Hornet is the number one gay app in a dozen countries, such as France, Brazil, Taiwan, and Russia, and rapidly growing in many other markets including the United States.
 Hornet’s network boasts 25 million users, with over 4 million of them monthly active, generating over $10 million USD in revenue this year.

-Hornet identifies as much as an advocate as a technology leader and is always looking for ways to use technology to empower and protect the members of the community.
+Hornet identifies as much of an advocate as it does a technology leader and is always looking for ways to use technology to empower and protect the members of the community.
 The engagements have included:
 -	support for underprivileged communities like Casa Um, a shelter for LGBT youth in Sao Paulo<sup>launch-1</sup>, and
 -	the Voguing community giving identity especially to people of color in Paris<sup>launch-2</sup>;
 -	health protection with the Know Your Status (KYS) feature, an industry first<sup>launch-3</sup>;